 Members of the Board who are not otherwise paid by their appointing party to participate in meetings and educational activities receive a per diem of \$250 or \$350 in accordance with the Compensation and Travel Expenses Policy.
-The increase in per diems shown in the chart below is due to the retirement of a number of Board Members, resulting in their qualifying for a per diem as they were no longer being paid by their appointing party.
-The Audit Committee also met with a greater frequency in 2021, meeting five times over the course of year rather than the customary two meetings.
-Finally, reasonable expenses incurred by Trustees and Observers in order to attend meetings and participate in educational activities are reimbursed.
+The increase in Board expenses shown in the chart below is due to a few additional Board and Committee meetings as well as additional translation costs that occured throughout the year.
+Reasonable expenses incurred by Trustees and Observers in order to attend meetings and participate in educational activities are reimbursed.

-The cost of the Board function for 2021 was \$62,014, compared to \$53,816 in 2020.
+The cost of the Board function for 2022 was \$101,595, compared to \$62,014 in 2021.